Case Study: Round Rock, TX

 Trust grows naturally because the city and the church are serving the same people in the same neighborhoods.

-Replication Notes: What Another City (or Church Network) Can Copy
+Replication Notes: What Other Cities Can Copy

 Start with what Round Rock proves: